Dylan Timmins: Storylines

 Dylan kidnaps Paul, blaming him for Stingray's death.
 He pushes him off the same cliff, which Paul had been thrown from before.
 Dylan later helps him up.
 Dylan realises his rage is getting out of control and begs Allan Steiger (Joe Clements) to arrest him.
 Steiger tells him that Janelle had already lost one son and could not bear to lose another.
 Dylan trashes the Scarlett Bar and he is discovered by Boyd.
 Kim coaxes Dylan into attending the funeral.
 Steiger tells Kim to take Dylan away from Erinsborough to regain his mind.
 Dylan claims he is angry all the time and that he could not laugh or cry or share stories about Stingray.
 Kim convinces him that it would be better for all if he goes away to regain his composure, so he can return and be a proper father to Kerry.
 Dylan says his goodbyes, though only Bree realises what is happening and begs him to stay.
 Dylan promises to return when he gets better.
 Dylan and Kim start work on a tourist boat in Port Douglas and when Sky visits him, he has a job as a chef.
 He ultimately reunites with Sky, and the couple have two further children.

 13 years later, after their relationship experiences difficulties, Dylan returns to Erinsborough to meet Sky who has also returned.
 He is aware of a wedding expo that is taking place at Lassiters Hotel and assumes that Sky called him because she wants to get married.
-However, much to Dylan's disappointment, she reveals that she is unhappy with him and wants to marry her ex-girlfriend, Lana Crawford.
+However, much to Dylan's disappointment, she reveals that she is unhappy with him and wants to marry Lana Crawford.
 Dylan is disappointed and visits a mural dedicated to Stingray where he reunites with Paul.
 Dylan then gives Sky and Lana his blessing and attends their wedding before departing Erinsborough once more.